Menu

 Interestingly I can see random 'internet' traffic passing from that host, but the host is unable to ping anything.
 It is almost as if it is getting filtered on the return?

-Quote from: ati on Today at 06:41:51 PMI changed my outbound NAT to hybrid and added a new rule to force all traffic from that one source IP to use the openVPN interface as its gateway.
+Quote from: ati on March 14, 2026, 06:41:51 PMI changed my outbound NAT to hybrid and added a new rule to force all traffic from that one source IP to use the openVPN interface as its gateway.

 An outbound NAT rule doesn't force any traffic to anywhere.
 It just translates the source IP in outbound packets on an interface to any other.